Home About TRA Reiki – Our Practice Join TRA Directory Our Services REGISTER/JOIN Login

 Our Story so far...

-TRA has a simple yet profound purpose, to unite enthusiasts and practitioners in creating a supportive global community, fostering a shared connection that spans the globe.
+The Reiki Association has a simple yet profound purpose, to unite enthusiasts and practitioners in creating a supportive global community, fostering a shared connection that spans the globe.

 We are guided by the Reiki Principles: